kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

 - Decision Makers approving via minutes and registers,
 - Rule Users interacting with portals, KBs, workflows and forms.

-If you zoom out, you don’t need the full detail.
+If you zoom out, you don’t need every technical detail.

 What matters is: